lucasLang0/twitter_coronavirus/README.md

 1. The x-axis was the day of the year.
 1. The y-axis was the number of tweets that used that hashtag during the year.

-The script scanned through all the data in the `outputs` folder created by the mapping step, constructed a dataset containing the necessary information, and used matplotlib to plot the data.
+The script scanned through all the data in the `outputs` folder created by the mapping step, constructed a graph plotting the use of the hashtags #covid19, #corona, and #hospital, and used matplotlib to plot the data.

 ### Task 5: Uploading